 Karen Drake, Rehabilitation Manager at Hebrew Rehabilitation Center in Boston, also contributed to this post.

-Hebrew Rehabilitation Center in Boston and Dedham offers best-in-class skilled nursing care and rehabilitation after a hospitalization, surgery, or other illness, so you can return to the people and activities you care about most.
+Hebrew Rehabilitation Center in Boston and at NewBridge on the Charles in Dedham offers best-in-class skilled nursing care and rehabilitation after a hospitalization, surgery, or other illness, so you can return to the people and activities you care about most.